 \section{Towards Deterministic Algorithms: Sharing Randomness}

+In large distributed systems, the random sampling in our communication network may be a bottleneck for ``decentralized execution’’.
+In light of this, we have provided a practical derandomized heuristic where the agents can share some randomness by only sampling within pre-defined fixed blocks of size.
 In this section, we propose algorithms $\texttt{RANDOM-SUB-SAMPLE-MFQ}$ and $\texttt{RANDOM-SUB-SAMPLE-MFQ+}$, which shares randomness between agents through various careful groupings and using shared randomness within each groups.
-By implementing these algorithms, we derive simulation results, and establish progress towards derandomizing inherently stochastic approximately-optimal policies.\\
+By implementing these algorithms, we derive simulation results, and establish progress towards derandomizing inherently stochastic approximately-optimal policies.

 \textbf{\cref{algorithm: approx-dense-tolerable-Q*-random}} (Execution with weakly shared randomness).
 The local agents are heuristically divided into arbitrary groups of size $k$.
 For each group $h_i$, the $k-1$ local agents sampled are the same at each iteration.
 The global agent's action is then the majority global agent action determined by each group of local agents.
 At each round, this requires $O(\ceil{n^2/k}(n-k))$ random numbers.